danchoi/soywiki/README.markdown

 TO BE FINISHED

-On the other hand, SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
+SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
 To make a piece of text work with SoyWiki, it just needs to use CamelCase WikiWords.
 Beyond that, you can mark up your text any way you want, using Markdown, Texttile, AsciiDoc,